aakashns/jshtml/README.md

 # `jshtml` - Clean & Performant HTML in Pure JavaScript

 `jshtml` is a lightweight library for writing clean and performant HTML in pure JavaScript.
-Create HTML elements and custom components naturally using JavaScript arrays and functions, then render them to spec-compliant HTML strings.
+Create HTML elements and custom components naturally using JavaScript arrays and functions, then render them to spec-compliant HTML strings or serializable JSON.

 `jshtml` provides a [JSX](https://facebook.github.io/jsx)-like developer experience without requiring any transpilation or build tools. `jshtml` has no dependencies and can be used to render HTML on a server on within the browser.
 The following example shows how to construct and render `jshtml` elements:

 ```javascript
 import jshtml from "./jshtml.js";